- 1 large butternut squash, peeled and cubed (3/4-inch) (about 2 pounds)

 Forgotten Cookies

-(adapted from Zell J. Schulman Something Different for Passover, Triad Publishing Co., 1984)
+adapted from Zell Schulman, Something Different for Passover, 1984

 Preheat oven to 350.
-Line 2 cookie sheets with foil.
-(I use the Reynolds Release--non-stick foil.)
+Line 2 cookie sheets with silicone mats or parchment paper.

 With electric mixer, beat egg whites until peaks begin to form.
 Add sugar slowly (about 2 T. at a time).
 Add vanilla and salt and beat until everything is very stiff and shiny.

 Fold in pecans and chocolate chips.
-Drop by rounded teaspoons onto the prepared cookie sheets.
-These cookies don’t spread when baking, so they can be placed quite close together; I fit six in a row on my cookie sheets, and 7 rows.
-Place in preheated oven.
-Turn off the oven and "forget" the cookies until the next morning (or about 6 hours).
-If they stick at all on the foil, run a sharp knife underneath.
+Drop by rounded teaspoons onto the prepared cookie sheets and place in preheated oven.
+These cookies don’t spread when baking, so they can be placed quite close together.
+Turn off the oven and "forget" the cookies until the next morning (or about 6-8 hours*).
+If they stick at all on the paper, run a sharp knife underneath.
+(On silicone mat, they come off easily with a thin spatula.)

 Monday, March 21, 2011